 These risk factors increase a person's risk.
 But they don't necessarily cause the disease.
-Some people with 1 or more risk factors never develop the disease, while others develop the disease and have no known risk factors.
+Some people with one or more risk factors never develop the disease, while others develop the disease and have no known risk factors.
 Knowing your risk factors for any disease can help to guide you to change behaviors and be checked for the disease.